-The County Administrator, or his or her designee, shall be the local official
+The County Administrator, or his or her designee, shall be the local official responsible for assuring compliance with the IDO.
+Monitoring procedures will include County's site plan review and code enforcement procedures, and the Biennial Reports.

-County's site plan review and code enforcement procedures, and the Biennial Reports.
+16. EXEMPTION FROM DOWNZONING AND DENSITY/INTENSITY REDUCTION

-16. EXEMPTION FROM DOWNZONING AND DENSITY/INTENSITY REDUCTION exempt from down zoning, intensity reduction, or unit density reduction until May 8, 2043, unless County can demonstrate that substantial changes in the conditions underlying the approval of this IDO have occurred or this IDO was based on substantially inaccurate information provided by the Developer or that the change is clearly established by local government to be essential to the public health, safety, or welfare.
+Pursuant to Subsection 380.06(4)(a), Florida Statutes, this Increment 2 project is exempt from down zoning, intensity reduction, or unit density reduction until May 8, 2043, unless County can demonstrate that substantial changes in the conditions underlying the approval of this IDO have occurred or this IDO was based on substantially inaccurate information provided by the Developer or that the change is clearly established by local government to be essential to the public health, safety, or welfare.